sivikt/14m2-alg/algs/src/python/pulsar/README.md

-Simple script to plot statistics collected by sar using Python matplotlib
+Simple script to plot statistics collected by sar using Python matplotlib, 2015.